-NASFAA is thrilled to have best-selling author Jeannette Walls as the opening session speaker on July 10 at the 2016 National Conference in Washington, D.C.
+NASFAA is thrilled to have U.S. Army combat veteran, best-selling author, and CEO of the Robin Hood foundation, Wes Moore, as the opening session speaker at the 2018 NASFAA National Conference in Austin, TX.

 Moore will share his remarkable personal story of overcoming adversity through education, embracing personal responsibility and emerging as an inspirational leader.
 His moving life journey from wayward inner city youth to decorated veteran, Rhodes Scholar, White House fellow and business leader is the subject of the much-anticipated major motion picture, "The Other Wes Moore" from executive producer Oprah Winfrey.
 Based on his New York Times bestseller, "The Other Wes Moore" tells the story of how educational opportunities, strong parental influence, mentors and a community support network helped him transcend the fate of a man with the same name who lived just blocks away and took a tragically different path to prison.

 Moore serves as chief executive of the Robin Hood foundation, one of the nation's largest foundations with a sole focus on alleviating poverty.
 He is also founder of BridgeEdu, an organization that provides support to students as they try to navigate higher education.
 Previously, he worked on Wall Street and was named one of the top young business leaders by Crain's New York Business.
 Moore served as a White House fellow and special assistant to Secretary of State Condoleezza Rice.
 He is also a retired, decorated combat veteran and officer who served a tour of duty in the elite 82nd Airborne division of the U.S. Army in Afghanistan.